RobotnikAutomation/rb_theron_sim/README.md

 ## Docker

-The simulation requires a graphical user interface and if you have an nvidia powered machine, you can use the nvidia-containers to use graphical acceleration.
+The simulation requires a graphical user interface.
+If you have an nvidia powered machine, you can use the nvidia-containers to use graphical acceleration and improve perfomance.

-### Installation of required files
+### Installation

 #### Intel GPU